imedfan/pomodorin/README.md

 - Countdown timer for work and breaks
 - Ability to customize work and break times
-- Sound notifications for session start and end

 ## Demo
 You can see how it works in the Telegram Mini app [TomatoPulse](https://t.me/tomatopulsebot)